When I first got started with OA, I had some reservations about paying money to get daily deal lists or a Chrome extension:

 The worst thing to do with an online subscription list is ignore it.
 Set aside a specific time each day to work through your list or play around with your scanning software.
 If you don’t put it on your calendar, you’re much more likely to forget it or slough it off.
 Be consistent and you will develop a habit of doing solid OA each day.
 Most lists are released at around the same time each day, so figure out when it will be in your inbox and set a reminder on your phone to look at it as soon as possible after it’s released.

-We hope these tips can empower you to try our new online arbitrage service (with 7-day money-back guarantee) and find success in this aspect of your Amazon FBA business.
+We hope these tips can empower you to try our new online arbitrage service and find success in this aspect of your Amazon FBA business.